 The college provides online sexual assault prevention training to students and employees through Get Inclusive.
-Training is provided to new students and employees.
-In addition, there are many other resources available on the Counseling Center website.
-Information on how students and employees can report sexual violence and gain access to assistance resources is widely advertised on posters throughout our campuses.
-Our programs are designed to provide awareness training intended to end dating violence, domestic violence, sexual assault and stalking.
+Education and training are available to new students and employees.
+In addition, there are other resources available on the Counseling Center website.
+Prevention programs are designed to provide awareness training intended to end dating violence, domestic violence, sexual assault and stalking.
 These campaigns:

-- Are culturally relevant, inclusive of diverse communities and identities, sustainable, responsive to community needs, and informed by research, or assessed for value, effectiveness, or outcome; and - Consider environmental risk and protective factors as they occur on the individual, relationship, institutional, community and societal levels. - Identify domestic violence, dating violence, sexual assault and stalking as prohibited conduct; - Define using definitions provided both by the Department of Education as well as state law what behavior constitutes domestic violence, dating violence, sexual assault, and stalking; - Define what behavior and actions constitute consent to sexual activity as defined by the college (P. 10 of Policy on Affirmative Action); - Provide a description of safe and positive options for "Bystander Intervention". - Bystander intervention means safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault or stalking.
-Bystander intervention includes recognizing situations of potential harm, understanding institutional structures and cultural conditions that facilitate violence, overcoming barriers to intervening, identifying safe and effective intervention options, and taking action to intervene.
+- Are culturally relevant, inclusive of diverse communities and identities, sustainable, responsive to community needs, and informed by research, or assessed for value, effectiveness, or outcome; and - Consider environmental risk and protective factors as they occur on the individual, relationship, institutional, community and societal levels. - Identify domestic violence, dating violence, sexual assault and stalking as prohibited conduct; - Define using definitions provided both by the Department of Education as well as state law what behavior constitutes domestic violence, dating violence, sexual assault, and stalking; - Define what behavior and actions constitute consent to sexual activity as defined by the college (Policy on Affirmative Action, p.
+10); - Provide a description of safe and positive options for "Bystander Intervention".

+Bystander intervention means safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault or stalking.
+Bystander intervention includes recognizing situations of potential harm, understanding institutional structures and cultural conditions that facilitate violence, overcoming barriers to intervening, identifying safe and effective intervention options, and to intervene.